DevchainUserGroup/devchain/README.md

-# Devchain User Group Repository
+# Devchain User Group Environmen Repository

-## Presentation
+## Description

-This group is a community dedicated to make real use case for Blockchain a reality.
+Contains the full environment provided to make it easier for the Devchain developer

 ## Index